getherbert/docs/enqueue.md

 <a name="filter-hook"></a>
 ## Filter by Hook

-Filtering by Wordpress standard panels is referred to as Hooks
+Filtering by WordPress standard panels is referred to as Hooks

 #### Enqueue on one specific hook